Chiaki-meow/Chiaki-meow/README.md

 I'm Chiaki!
 I'm a graduate student in Shanghai Jiao Tong University, major in software engineering.:D

--  Currently I'm fully curious about how to enhance painting/animating workflow between artists and their ideal results!
-Therefore I spent some time in making my HCI demo:>
+-  Currently I'm fully curious about using AI technology to enhance painting/animating workflow between artists and their ideal results!
+It will be even better if i can accelerate their modeling!
+-  I'm interedted in interaction with MR, therefore I'm spending some time in making my AR painting demo:>
--  I have played various games on PC, AND I have played League of Lengends for over 3000 hours.
+-  I have played various games on PC, and I have played League of Legends for over 5000 hours.

 ### wait, am i coding for graphics?